-Before being punished at the school level with suspension for violation of school regulations, a pupil shall have the right of the following due process procedures.1
+Before being punished at the school level with suspension for violation of school regulations, a studentpupil shall have the right of the following due process procedures.1

-- 1. The pupil shall be given oral or written notice of the charge(s) against him/her. - 2.
-If the pupil denies the charge(s), s/he shall be given an explanation of the evidence against him/her. - 3.
-The pupil shall be given an opportunity to present his/her own version of the facts concerning the charge(s).
+- 1. The studentpupil shall be given oral or written notice of the charge(s) against him/her; - 2.
+If the studentpupil denies the charge(s), s/he shall be given an explanation of the evidence of the charge(s) against him/her; and. - 3.
+The studentpupil shall be given an opportunity to present his/her own version of the facts relating to concerning the charge(s).